-One company that has garnered success because its user experience is Hipmunk.
-Though it essentially provides the same travel accommodation search functions as sites like Kayak and Orbitz, its cleaned-up, simpler to navigate and read interface creates an easier search and booking experience for users.
+One company that has garnered success because of its user experience is Hipmunk.
+Though it essentially provides the same travel accommodation search functions as sites like Kayak and Orbitz, its cleaned-up, simpler-to-navigate and read interface creates an easier search and booking experience for users.

 - Take a design thinking approach to develop products and services

 - Collect and leverage feedback early and often